SiebenCarey attorney charged with DWI in hit-and-run of construction worker | MinnPost

 From MSNBC: Wisconsin Justice Janet Protasiewicz is refusing to recuse herself from a redistricting case stating, “As Justice Alito has emphasized: ‘When there is no sound reason for a Justice to recuse, the Justice has a duty to sit.’”

-Some Walgreens employees in the Twin Cities, and across the country, are in the midst of a three-day walkout in protest of “unsafe working conditions,” per KTSP.
+Some Walgreens employees in the Twin Cities, and across the country, are in the midst of a three-day walkout in protest of “unsafe working conditions,” per KSTP.

 For the first time, Hermantown will hire a fire chief.
 Duluth News Tribune reports that the town of 10,200 will start paying volunteer firefighters in hopes of combatting burnout.